Nimo

 Important points to keep in mind

-Perform carbonate test with dilute acid first; observe fizzing and test gas with limewater.
+Perform carbonate test first with dilute acid; observe fizzing and test gas with limewater.

-Acidify samples before sulfate and halide tests to remove carbonate interference.
+Acidify samples before sulfate and halide tests to avoid carbonate interference.

-Use flame tests as a quick screen but confirm with solution tests for reliability.
+Use flame tests for initial screening but confirm results with solution tests.

-Distinguish aluminium and zinc by solubility of their hydroxides in excess sodium hydroxide.
+Differentiate aluminium and zinc ions by their hydroxide solubility in excess sodium hydroxide.

-Warm with sodium hydroxide to detect ammonium by evolved ammonia turning red litmus blue.
+Warm sample with sodium hydroxide to detect ammonium through the evolved ammonia turning red litmus blue.

-Consider concentration and contamination; faint colours or small precipitates require careful observation.
+Consider concentration and contamination; observe faint colours or small precipitates closely.

-Record two consistent test results before assigning ion identity to a sample.
+Confirm with two consistent test results before determining ion identity.

 Built with v0